MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/change-map-legends-color-scale-and-associated-rules-report-builder.md

 1. In Design view, right-click the legend and open the _\<report item>_**Properties** page.

-2. In **Position**, click the location that specifies where to display the legend relative to the viewport.
+2. In **Position**, select the location that specifies where to display the legend relative to the viewport.

 3. To display the legend outside the viewport, select **Show \<report item> outside viewport**.